frida/frida-website/_posts/2017-08-25-frida-10-5-released.markdown

 ---

-The midnight oil has been burning and countless cups of coffee have been consumed here at [NowSecure][], and boy do we have news for you this time.
+The midnight oil has been burning and countless cups of coffee have been consumed here at [NowSecure][], and I have some big news for you this time.

 Continuing in the spirit of last release' low-level bag of goodies, we'll be moving one level up the stack this time.
 We are going to introduce a brand new